-- You have been assessed by your approved course provider as academically suited to undertake the approved course on the basis of either: - o providing your Australian Year 12 Certificate or - o providing your International Baccalaureate Diploma Programme (IB) diploma or - providing a copy of a certificate showing you have been awarded a qualification at level 4 or above in the Australian Qualifications Framework (where the language of instruction was English)3 or at a level in a framework that preceded the AQF and is equivalent to level 4 or above in the AQF or - o displaying competence at Exit Level 3 in the Australian Core Skills Framework in both reading and numeracy through an approved Language, Literacy and Numeracy test.
+- You are enrolled with an approved course provider in an approved course and have enrolled in accordance with the application requirements. - You are studying the approved course primarily at a campus in Australia. - You have been assessed by your approved course provider as academically suited to undertake the approved course on the basis of either: - o providing your Australian Year 12 Certificate or - o providing your International Baccalaureate Diploma Programme (IB) diploma or - o providing a copy of a certificate showing you have been awarded a qualification at level 4 or above in the Australian Qualifications Framework (where the language of instruction was English)4 or at a level in a framework that preceded the AQF and is equivalent to level 4 or above in the AQF or - o displaying competence at Exit Level 3 in the Australian Core Skills Framework in both reading and numeracy through an approved Language, Literacy and Numeracy test.